Who Inherits if I do not have a Will?

 Making a will should not be left to another day, and not rushed on a whim.
 Contact us to find out what you need to do to ensure that your private affairs are conducted in accordance with your wishes.

-Head of department: Rhiannon Winter LLB (Hons) - Partner
+Head of department: Richard Wallace-Lower - Partner

 Important guidance on articles published by Fitzhugh Gates Solicitors